 Entrepreneurs and business owners always want to keep their employees safe while at work, so make sure you learn what workplace safety actually encompasses.
-Below are the five top safety requirements from the Occupational Health & Safety Administration (OSHA) that every business owner should know and incorporate, regardless of size or industry.
+Below are the five top safety OSHA requirements for employers that every business owner should know and incorporate, regardless of size or industry.

 1. OSHA Recordkeeping and Posting

-Each year, between February 1 and April 30, OSHA requires certain employers to post OSHA Form 300A.
-This form contains a summary of the total number of job-related injuries (anything beyond first aid) and illnesses that occurred the previous calendar year.
+Each year, between February 1 and April 30, OSHA requirements for employers to post OSHA Form 300A.
+This form contains a summary of the total number of job-related injuries (anything beyond first aid) and illnesses that occurred in the previous calendar year.
 Throughout the year, employers need to track all illnesses and injuries on the OSHA 300 form.
 Recordkeeping is also a great tool to identify problem departments or problem areas.
-These forms can be found at http://www.osha.gov/ recordkeeping/RKforms.html.
+These forms can be found at https://www.osha.gov/ recordkeeping/RKforms.html.

 2. Accident Investigation and Reporting